stpaultim/uc_stripe/README.txt

 If you were using Stripe subscriptions in v1 of this module, you may have to disable those subscriptions in order to not double-charge your customers.

-uc_stripe 6.x-2.x was based on Bitcookie's work (thanks!) which was posted at http://bitcookie.com/blog/pci-compliant-ubercart-and-stripe-js from discussion in the uc_stripe issue queue, https://www.drupal.org/node/1467886
+uc_stripe 6.x-2.x and 7.x-2.x were based on Bitcookie's work (thanks!) which was posted at http://bitcookie.com/blog/pci-compliant-ubercart-and-stripe-js from discussion in the uc_stripe issue queue, https://www.drupal.org/node/1467886